jcbw/Windalco-red-mud-pit/README.md

 ###### This paper is currently in submission for review.

-[Jump to code here:] (https://github.com/jcbw/Windalco-red-mud-pit/blob/GEE_Code/Javascript)
+[Jump to code here] (https://github.com/jcbw/Windalco-red-mud-pit/blob/GEE_Code/Javascript)